How long do cats live?

 - Dental care: Unhealthy teeth and gums have a greater impact on the body than just causing bad breath, pain, and infection.
 As the gums have a rich blood supply, bacteria is readily transported to other organs (such as the liver, kidneys etc.) in the body causing damage and even organ failure.

 The average life expectancy of an indoor cat is between 9 to 15 years.

-According to the Guinness Book of Records, the oldest living cat is a Burmese called Kataleena Lady who lives in Melbourne, Australia.
-Kataleena Lady was born on March 11th, 1977 making her 35 years old.
+According to the Guinness Book of Records, the oldest living cat is Corduroy or Oregon who was born in August 1989.